-6.2.5 Persona: Older citizen activist
+5.2.5 Persona: Older citizen actiuist

-Older Citizen Activist
+Type Older Citizen Actiuist

-Fernando
+Name Fernando

+Age 74

-Male
+Gender Male

-Pensioner
+Occupation Pensioner

-Twitter, email
+Pro Contraction of the second s Tools Twitter, email

+Motiuations

-Adding the support and voice of pensioners to actions and demonstrations against political and financial corruption
+Adding the support and uoice of pensioners to actions and demonstrations against political and financial corruption

 Most Spanish media outlets in 2011 were portraying the 15M assemblies and encampments as being violent or "a bunch of hippies".
 One evening in July "Fernando" decided to go and look for himself to see what the much debated movement was about.
 That evening the police had already begun their attempts to evict the square and what he witnessed was a diverse and resolutely non-violent camp facing beatings, pepper-spray and arrests by the police.
 After a string of corruption scandals emerging from across political parties, the mortgage crisis in full swing and unemployment increasing, he decided to join the movement and contribute his voice.
 He decided that pensioners could play special role in the camps and demonstration, preventing police from becoming too violent and contributing another voice to the mobilisations through their presence in the media.
 Several other pensioners had similar ideas and together they formed laioflautas, a pun on the media stories about the supposedly "dirty hippies" in the squares.
 The group began participating in demonstrations, their presence calming otherwise violent attacks by police, and eventually they started staging their own actions at banks and other key locations.
 As they gained media attention, pensioner activist groups began sprouting across the country, taking on the same name as laioflautas.
-The groups started to communicate amongst themselves and began looking for better ways to communicate.
+The groups started to communicate amongst themselues and began looking for better ways to communicate.
 Twitter quickly became popular in the group as a very easy to use and quick way to share information amongst themselves.
 They were quickly made aware of the security issues of Twitter from other demonstrators and started being more careful when sharing sensitive information.
 When trying other tools suggested by activists they often found them too complicated and difficult to use and therefore kept returning to Twitter.